TcheL/Bessel-Hankel/README.md

 ### Guptasarma_1997

-[Guptasarma_1997](Guptasarma_1997.F90) is a independent program to implement the methodology of (Guptasarma and Singh, 1997), and includes all examples in this paper.
+[Guptasarma_1997](Guptasarma_1997.F90) is a program based on [the Hankel_Transform module](Hankel_Transform.F90) to implement the methodology of (Guptasarma and Singh, 1997), and includes all examples in this paper by invoking [the example_Functions module](example_Functions.F90).

-There is a macro for preprocessing in this source file: **FAST** for using less sample points to faster finish the Hankel transform; and if not defined, using more sample points to more exactly finish.
+There is a macro for preprocessing in this source file: **FAST** for using less sample points to faster finish the Hankel transformation; and if not defined, using more sample points to more exactly finish.

-For example, you can compile the source file by `$ gfortran -DFAST Guptasarma_1997.F90 -o Guptasarma`, and run the program by `$ ./Guptasarma`.
+For example, you can compile the source file by `$ gfortran -DFAST example_Functions.F90 Hankel_Transform.F90 Guptasarma_1997.F90 -o Guptasarma`, and run the program by `$ ./Guptasarma`.

 ### Ogata_2005

-[Ogata_2005](Ogata_2005.F90) is a program based on [the Bessel_Function module](Bessel_Function.F90) to apply the methodology of (Ogata, 2005) to Hankel transform.
+[Ogata_2005](Ogata_2005.F90) is a program based on [the Bessel_Function module](Bessel_Function.F90) to apply the methodology of (Ogata, 2005) to Hankel transform, and includes all examples in (Guptasarma and Singh, 1997) by invoking [the example_Functions module](example_Functions.F90).

-For example, you can compile the source file by `$ gfortran -DHALLEY Bessel_Function.F90 Ogata_2005.F90 -o Ogata`, and run the program by `$ ./Ogata`.
+For example, you can compile the source file by `$ gfortran -DHALLEY example_Functions.F90 Bessel_Function.F90 Ogata_2005.F90 -o Ogata`, and run the program by `$ ./Ogata`.

 ## References